MikaVirkkunen/architecture-center/docs/anti-patterns/no-caching/index.md

 - You don't have to cache entire entities.
 If most of an entity is static but only a small piece is changes frequently, cache the static elements and retrieve the dynamic elements from the data source.
 This approach can help to reduce the volume of I/O being performed against the data source.

 - In some cases, it's useful to cache volatile data, if that data is short-lived.
 For example, consider a device that continually sends status updates.
-It might make sense to cache this information, and not write it to a persistent store at all, because it's OK if the application loses an occasional message.
-But consider whether other requirements, such as auditing, require putting the data into a persistent store.
+It might make sense to cache this information as it arrives, and not write it to a persistent store at all.

 - Besides caching data from an external data source, you can use caching to save the results of complex computations.
+However, you should instrument the application first to determine whether it's actually CPU-bound.

 - It might be useful to prime the cache when the application start.
 Populate the cache with the data that is most likely to be used.